dailystory/docs/articles/changelog/2020/august.md

 * allow dynamic segment search criteria to be updated using search ux
 * bug with duplicate column
 * everyone is no longer selected by default and time is set to +1 hour for scheduler
+* warning wasn't shown when 0 leads in campaign

 ## August 5, 2020
 * wildcard url matching trigger